fsr/infoscreen/README.md

 At first, run `apt-get update` and `apt-get dist-upgrade` to update the system.

-Run `dpkg-reconfigure locales` and select the locales you want to use and set a standard locale
+Run `dpkg-reconfigure locales` and select the locales you want to use and set a standard locale.

+Run `dpkg-reconfigure tzdata` and set the correct timezone.

 Then, download, unpack and install the latest release of **python3**.
 This is necessary since Debians/Raspbians package management sucks and doesn't provide the required Python version (3.5+) for Wheezy ARMv7, unfortunately.